elvyna/udacity-aws-mle-nanodegree/project01-bike-sharing-demand-prediction/project-report.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?

-The target prediction value of this task is count of bike sharing demand, i.e., the value must be nonnegative (> 0).
+The target prediction value of this task is count of bike sharing demand, i.e., the value must be nonnegative $\ge$ 0).
 The Kaggle competition uses Root Mean Squared Logarithmic Error (RMSLE) as the evaluation metric to determine the scores of each submission in the leaderboard.
 Logarithm of negative values are undefined; that's why we have to convert negative values before we submit the predictions to Kaggle.
 In this case, we convert negative values to zero.

 ### What was the top ranked model that performed?